Seeing Inside the Bone with a 3D Cone CT Scan

 A cone beam CT circles the head, which overlaps each image or slice, leaving no gaps.
 The radiation is also much weaker.
 The most radiation hits the the area of interest, which is where the images overlap to construct the 3D model.
 This is how CBCT is able to provide a more complete image with less radiation exposure.

 Aside from providing more complete information, dental CBCT scans emit very little radiation, equivalent to just one day of normal background radiation.
 The risk of such a low level of radiation is much less than that of getting an inaccurate diagnosis.
 A CBCT scan ensures that Dr. Cherry will be able to diagnose you with the best possible accuracy.
-For more information about cone beam 3D imaging, give us a call at (813) 603-5223 or schedule an appointment.
+For more information about cone beam 3D imaging, give us a call at (813) 684-4777 or send us an email.